-Add the cornflakes and stir to distribute evenly.
+- Add the bran flakes or corn flakes and stir to distribute evenly.

-Press the mixture into a 23cm x 23cm square baking dish, greased and base lined
+- Press the mixture into a 23cm/9 inch square baking dish, greased and base lined

 What are your children’s favourite after school snacks?
-Do you always offer healthy options or do you indulge with buttery treats?
+Do you always offer healthy options or do you indulge with the occasional treat?